-- Use only an approved red gasoline container to store fuel.
+- Use only an approved red gasoline container to store fuel. - Never fill the gasoline container in the vehicle cargo bed or on the vehicle - an electrical static discharge may ignite the fuel.

-- Never fill a gasoline container on the vehicle.
-An electrical static discharge may ignite the fuel. - For refueling, strictly adhere to instructions in FUEL. - Never start or operate the engine if the fuel cap is not properly installed.
+- For refueling, strictly adhere to instructions in FUEL. - Never start or operate the engine if the fuel cap is not properly installed.